Meet Us – Centers of Cancer Nanotechnology Excellence (CCNEs)

 Dr. Torchilin graduated from the Moscow University with a M.S. in Chemistry, and also went on to earn a Ph.D. and D.Sc. in Polymer Chemistry, Chemical Kinetics and Catalysis, and Chemistry of Physiologically Active Compounds in 1971 and 1980, respectively.

-Dr. Wang received a B.S. degree in Physics from the University of Science and Technology of China in 1986, M.S. in Physics from Iowa State University in 1988, and Ph.D. in Electrical and Computer Engineering from the Carnegie Mellon University in 1993.
+Dr. Wang received a B.S. degree in Physics from the University of Science and Technology of China, an M.S. in Physics from Iowa State University, and a Ph.D. in Electrical and Computer Engineering from the Carnegie Mellon University.

 Ralph Weissleder, M.D., Ph.D.